Robotic Process Automation (RPA): Top Benefits and Use Cases for Businesses

 - Is it compatible with your organization’s IT infrastructure?

-- Does it integrate with your existing CRM solution?
+- Is it interoperable with your existing CRM solution?

 - Is it compliant with security standards and regulations?